menghsuann/Personal-Projects/README.md

 [Macroeconomic Indicator Forecasting with LSTM](https://github.com/menghsuann/macroecon_forecast/blob/main/macroecon_forecast.pdf)

 This project was my final submission to Udacity’s Machine Learning Engineering Nanodegree.
-During the project, I used industrial production and consumer sentiment data to predict macroeconomic indicator.
-I was able to improve on the mean absolute error with statistical significance using ensemble methods with LSTM that have been developed sinced the original source publication and data from FRED.
+I used industrial production and consumer sentiment data to predict macroeconomic indicator.
+I improved on the mean absolute error with statistical significance using ensemble methods with LSTM that have been developed sinced the original source publication and data from FRED.

 [A LSTM-based method for ETF close prediction](https://github.com/menghsuann/etf_prediction/blob/main/ETF_prediction.pdf)